kevind123/dyers-club/README.md

 # Description
-    This sample python code allows you to:
+    This sample Node.js app allows you to:

     1. Receive pushed data from Google Pub/Sub as a POST request.
 Example works from https://{yourDomain}/devices/_ah/push-handlers/time-series/telemetry
     2. Pull data from Google Pub/Sub.
 Example code is commented out by default and located in api.js